Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model: Introduction

 In this work, we consider a trimer SSH model by considering three sites in a given unit cell.
 Keeping on-site energy and hopping term up to NNN sites, the Bloch Hamiltonian is expressed in terms of all the eight generators of the SU(3) group.
 We obtain exact analytical expressions of three dispersive energy bands and the associated eigenstates for arbitrary choices of the system parameters.
 We explore various symmetry properties of the trimer SSH model for various system parameters.
 Since the system does not possess chiral symmetry, we establish the bulk-boundary condition by numerically computing the Zak phases ($\phi_\lambda $ with $\lambda =1,2,3 $) for all the bands along with the boundary modes in the open boundary condition.
 Depending on the gap closing points in the BZ, we observe three different kinds of topological phase transitions while tuning NN and NNN hopping terms.
 We find that quantized changes in two out of three Zak phases are necessary to characterize these topological phase transitions, namely $ \phi_1 + \phi_3$ changing from $ \phi_1 + \phi_3 = 0 \leftrightarrow 2 \pi $ as well as $ \phi_1 + \phi_3 = 0 \leftrightarrow \pi \leftrightarrow 2\pi$ characterize these topological phase transitions.
-Moreover, we propose another topological invariant, namely the sub-lattice winding number which also characterizes topological phase transitions similar to the Zak phases.
-We derive exact analytical expressions of the sub-lattice winding number which changes from $ \nu^{\alpha} = 0 \leftrightarrow 2 $ as well as $ \nu^{\alpha} = 0 \leftrightarrow 1 \leftrightarrow 2 $ across the topological phase transitions.
+Moreover, we propose another topological invariant, namely the sub-lattice winding number, which also characterizes topological phase transitions similar to the Zak phases.
+We derive exact analytical expressions of the sub-lattice winding number, which changes from $ \nu^{\alpha} = 0 \leftrightarrow 2 $ as well as $ \nu^{\alpha} = 0 \leftrightarrow 1 \leftrightarrow 2 $ across the topological phase transitions.
+We find that the sub-lattice winding number provides a relatively simple analytical understanding of topological phases and also successfully establishes the bulk-boundary correspondence without inversion asymmetric systems, which may help characterize the bulk-boundary correspondence of systems without chiral and inversion symmetry.